- This event has passed.

 Note: Registration is limited to 30 attendees.

 Dyane N. Sherwood, Ph.D. did her analytic training at the C. G. Jung Institute of San Francisco, where she was certified in Adult and in Child and Adolescent Analysis.
 After graduation, she served as Editor of The San Francisco Jung Institute Library Journal (which she re-visioned as Jung Journal: Culture & Psyche), on the Board, as a speaker in public programs, and as a Training Analyst.
 In 2010, she moved to Oberlin, Ohio, where she has a private practice.
 She has published book chapters and articles and also co-authored a book with the late Joseph Henderson, MD, Transformation of the Psyche: The Symbolic Alchemy of the Splendor Solis (Routledge, 2003).
-Website: dyanesherwood.com.Purchase Workshops
+Website: dyanesherwood.com.This event has passed.

-One person is attending Coyote, the Great North American Trickster
+8 people are attending Coyote, the Great North American Trickster